MiernikA/python-uj/README.md

 ## Courses

-Lekcja 2 - typy i operacje
+- **Lekcja 2 - typy i operacje**
+  Description: Introduction to Python data types and basic operations.

-Lekcja 3 - instrukcje i składnia
+- **Lekcja 3 - instrukcje i składnia**
+  Description: Overview of Python control flow statements and syntax.

-Lekcja 4 - funkcje
+- **Lekcja 4 - funkcje**
+  Description: Introduction to functions in Python and their usage.

-Lekcja 5 - moduły
+- **Lekcja 5 - moduły**
+  Description: Explanation of Python modules and how to use them.

-Lekcja 6 - klasy
+- **Lekcja 6 - klasy**
+  Description: Understanding Python classes and object-oriented programming concepts.

-Lekcja 7 - wyjątki i iteratory
+- **Lekcja 7 - wyjątki i iteratory**
+  Description: Handling exceptions and working with iterators in Python.

-Lekcja 8 - dekoratory i metaklasy
+- **Lekcja 8 - dekoratory i metaklasy**
+  Description: Explanation of decorators and metaclasses in Python.

-Lekcja 9 - pygame
+- **Lekcja 9 - pygame**
+  Description: Introduction to game development using Pygame library.

-Lekcja 10 - tkinter
+- **Lekcja 10 - tkinter**
+  Description: Overview of GUI development using Tkinter library.

-Lekcja 11 - struktury danych
+- **Lekcja 11 - struktury danych**
+  Description: Understanding various data structures in Python and their usage.

 ## Usage
 You can clone this repository to your local machine using: